oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 2. Environment being managed
 3. Terraform state

-The first two components (code and environment) are topics you should already be familiar with by now.
+The first two components (code and environment) are topics you should already be familiar with.
 What's left to cover is how Terraform use these resources to develop an accurate picture of available resources.

 Terraform uses a lot of intelligence to map out relationships between managed resources.
 Many applications rely on a local database to store information needed by the application.
 Terraform's no different, and is very transparent in how it manages its application content, by default storing what's needed in a local JSON file.